 Creative Capital Management Investments LLC Background

-Creative Capital Management Investments LLC is owned in equal parts by JAMES Family Holdings and M. Ohana Holdings, which are owned by Matt Showley and Brian Matter, respectively.
+Creative Capital Management Investments, LLC was established in 2016, but many of its client relationships are carried over from its predecessor firm, Creative Capital Management, Inc., which was founded 1980.
+The firm is owned in equal parts by JAMES Family Holdings and M. Ohana Holdings, which are owned by Matt Showley and Brian Matter, respectively.
 Both Showley and Matter are principals at CCMI.

 CCMI says that it specializes in "highly personalized and proactive" financial planning and investment management services.
 More specifically, the firm's financial planning services include cash flow planning, estate planning, retirement planning, income tax planning, educational funding, debt management, household budgeting, home affordability and more.
 For business owners, CCMI offers advice on liquidity events, succession planning, family meeting facilitation and business consulting.

 Creative Capital Management Investments LLC Investment Management Process

 CCMI's investment management process is a comprehensive nine steps long.
 The first steps are to identify investment goals and to determine risk tolerance and time horizon.
 Based off of that information, the firm drafts a written investment policy statement, which guides portfolio creation.

 After the investment policy statement is written up, CCMI establishes a client's accounts and allocates his or her investments.
 From there, CCMI provides quarterly investment reports and an annual portfolio review and reoptimization.
 The firm also continues to monitor the portfolio and provide tax planning data.